On Being a Catholic Who is Both Pro-Life and Pro-Conscience

 June 26, 2022 - Marisa Guerin, PhD

-Instead of just giving in to despair, I decided that one thing I can do is to write and share how it is that I can be both a practicing Catholic… and also someone who thinks that Roe v Wade should not have been overturned.
+In the wake of the recent Supreme Court decision overturning Roe v Wade, I felt deeply distressed.
+I know this decision unleashed intense emotions from people on both sides of the issue.
+It left me in a complicated place, with a view point that is not simple to explain.
+I decided that one thing I can do is to write and share how it is that I can be both a practicing Catholic… and also someone who thinks that Roe v Wade should not have been overturned.

 I am not a mother and have never been pregnant although when I was a younger woman I could have been.
 I believed then and I believe now that a pregnancy is the beginning of a new life, to be protected and nurtured in every way possible.
 But I live in the United States, a dynamically-pluralistic society in which people of many cultures, religions, and political views must figure out how to live together and what the rule of law shall govern.
-Not everyone believes that the earliest days of a pregnancy involve a separate personhood for the growing fetus, and as far as I know there is no incontrovertible scientific evidence to prove it.
-There is a lot more consensus about the right to life of a baby in the womb when it is at the point of viability or otherwise far along in its development.
-The conviction that life and personhood begin at conception might be my own religiously-informed belief, but it is clearly not a universal view.
+Not everyone believes that the earliest days of a pregnancy involve a separate personhood for the growing fetus, and as far as I know there is no incontrovertible scientific evidence to prove it yet.
+There is a lot more consensus about the right to life of a baby in the womb when it is at the point of viability, or otherwise far along in its development.
+The conviction that life and personhood begin at conception is my own religiously-informed belief, but it is clearly not a universal view.
 Serious and conscientious people of other faiths hold other beliefs.

 The second reason I supported Roe v Wade is because for all women, even for those who do believe that a child conceived has the right to life, pregnancy represents a complex balance between the rights of the mother and the rights of the unborn child.
 Moral decisions, like ethical ones, are rarely between a clear-cut right and a clear-cut wrong.
 They can be difficult to discern, balancing one right against another right.
 Because this is so delicate, so tied in to medical conditions, socio-economic realities and personal conscience, it seems to me best that such agonizing deliberations be made by the people closest to the situation – mother, father, doctor, counselor.
 For example, if the life of the mother depends on having an abortion of an ectopic pregnancy, that seems like a decision she and her family and doctor should make.
 When a tragic event late in a pregnancy presents medical providers with the prospect of saving the mother or the baby, but not both, I don’t think it would be appropriate for the state to declare that only one of these beings has the right to live.
-The last thing women need in this country is a patchwork of state laws that could criminalize what they may, in good conscience, truly need.
+The last thing women need in this country is a patchwork of state laws that could criminalize a heart-wrenching medical procedure that they may, in good conscience, truly need.

 In the meantime, I am committed to voting for those who will implement policies to reduce poverty and structural racism and to provide a fair chance at life for women, children, and their families.
-I’m fairly certain that most options available to me will feel imperfect, but so be it.
-It will surely be a long road to wise balance.
+If I have the opportunity, I will likewise vote for those willing to restore the legal protections that disappeared when Roe v Wade was overturned.
+I’m pretty sure that most options available to me will feel imperfect, but so be it.
+It will be a long road to wise balance.
 I grieve deeply for the vulnerable ones in this time of chaos.

+I don’t know if this writing makes any difference to anyone else, but I wanted to share my personal deliberation of conscience as a Catholic citizen.
+I’m trying to contribute to public discourse in this turbulent moment.
 I pray that the Author of all life give me and us the grace to repair what is broken and to nurture what is good for all beings.
-Mine is not a prayer for magic deliverance from the messes we humans create - - it is a prayer that I might be given the insight and courage to do my small part towards healing what is wounded, and shaping a safer world for all who come into it.
+Mine is not a prayer for magic deliverance from the messes we humans create - - it is a prayer that we might be given the insight and courage to do our part towards healing what is wounded, and shaping a safer world for all who come into it.